UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 "People regard their environment in terms of objects" `[Jacobson 1992]`

+!!!- info "The impact of objects on the Semantic gap"

     This leads to a smaller semantic gap which gives two major benefits

     - **Understanding**
     The semantic gap(The distance form input to understanding) between reality and model is smaller making the risk of misunderstanding less.

     - **Modification**
         The model tends to be local resulting from a individual item.
 Each of these are represented by a single object.

 ## Objects